mlrun/mlrun/docs/feature-store/using-spark-engine.md

 When using remote execution the MLRun run execution details are returned, allowing tracking of its status and results.

-The following code should be executed only once to build the remote spark image before running the first ingest It may take a few minutes to prepare the image.
+The following code should be executed only once to build the remote spark image before running the first ingest.
+It may take a few minutes to prepare the image.

 ```python